consideRatio/allo-telegram/README.md

 A button plays a fixed sound.

 - [x] UI: A play button.
-- [ ] Register fixed audio asset file.
+- [x] Register fixed audio asset file.
-- [ ] Let the play button play a fixed audio asset.
+- [x] Let the play button play a fixed audio asset.
-  - The Button component has an example
+  - The Button component has [an example](https://github.com/alloverse/alloui-lua/blob/3bcc68810420dbdc1afecf681a59e484be86acbb/lua/alloui/views/button.lua#L86-L104)
-  - `play_sound` is is part of the View class
+  - `playSound` is is part of the View class

 ### Goal 2